-1. The Respondent and/or members of the project development team must have experience.
-Respondents must provide evidence of having completed, or begun construction, of a project using a technology similar to the offered technology, that is at least one MW nameplate capacity (for SunRate projects only, at least 500 kW nameplate capacity); and

-2. The Respondent will maintain contractual control of the facilities and be responsible for development, land acquisition, permitting, financing and construction for the facilities.
+- 1. The Respondent and/or members of the project development team must have experience.
+Respondents must provide evidence of having completed, or begun construction, of a project using a technology similar to the offered technology, that is at least one MW nameplate capacity; and - 2.
+The Respondent will maintain contractual control of the facilities and be responsible for development, land acquisition, permitting, financing and construction for the facilities.
 Respondents must provide a description of how operational control will be maintained.